zpzim/SCAMP/docs/source/environment.rst

 For GPU support (required for any SCAMP build which will use a GPU):
-  * cuda toolkit v9.0 or greater
+  * cuda toolkit v11.0 or greater

     * Available `here <https://developer.nvidia.com/cuda-toolkit>`_

-  * NVIDIA GPU with CUDA (compute capability 3.0+) support.
+  * NVIDIA GPU with CUDA (compute capability 3.5+) support.

     * You can find a list of CUDA compatible GPUs `here <https://developer.nvidia.com/cuda-gpus>`_
-    * Highly recommend using a Pascal/Volta GPU as they are much better (V100 is ~10x faster than a K80 for SCAMP, V100 is ~2-3x faster than a P100)
+    * Highly recommend using a Pascal/Volta or newer GPU as they are much better (V100 is ~10x faster than a K80 for SCAMP, V100 is ~2-3x faster than a P100)

 For python support: